abdullah-5j/Cyber-Writeups/TryHackMe/Challenges/Eavesdropper.md

 With `/tmp` prepended, any unqualified call to `sudo` in this shell now resolves to our fake binary first.

-However, `export PATH=...` only affects the *current* shell — and the root-owned process appears to fire fresh at each SSH login.
-So the hijack needs to persist across logins by being set in `~/.bashrc`, which is sourced automatically on every new interactive shell.

 ```bash
 frank@workstation:~$ nano ~/.bashrc